 Each summer, for three weekends, merchants and Portuguese artisans attend the Medieval Market in Obidos.
 This incredible four-day (Thursday-Sunday) festival takes place near the castle.

 Best Time To Go

 The best time to visit Obidos is during the months of May to October.
 During these months, there is less rainfall, and the weather is warm.
 However, in the summer months (July & August), the city can be crowded with buses and tourists.
 To avoid the crowds, I suggest visiting early in the morning.

 Where to Stay in Obidos

 In Obidos, Pousada do Castelo is a romantic option for staying for a night.
-It is considered to be one of the seven wonders of the world, dating back from the 12th century.
-The luxurious hotel consists of 14 rooms and 3 suites, with each one named after a king or queen who visited the town.
+It is considered one of the world's seven wonders, dating back to the 12th century.
+The luxurious hotel consists of 14 rooms and 3 suites, each named after a king or queen who visited the town.

 Casa das Senhoras Rainhas is a renovated boutique hotel located within the walled city.
 In addition to one suite and nine guest rooms, many of these feature balconies.
 The restaurant serves great local wines and breakfast.

 Is a day trip to Obidos now on your bucket list?
 Let us know!